LaFosseAcademy/barts_training/session_notes/module_3_session_notes_update.md

 Again, the last time I did this it'll show you how it achieved the output and again, review the formula to make sure the reasoning stands up to your interpretation of the data.

 So the framework around: role / context / task / contraints and output is to get relevant information out of Copilot.

+Later, when we look at your own examples, I'd encourage you to be very explicit about what you want Copilot to do and where you want it to look.
+If the data you need it to look at is in a certain column or cell then I'd recommend referencing that column or cell in the `Context` or `Task` section of the prompt.

 ### Prompting Mistakes